Two parts to being an accomplished martial artist: You have to know what to do. And you have to do it.

-But there he was, stuck.
+But he was stuck.
 Shipwrecked.
 On an island in the middle of nowhere.
 Where it was silent and still.
 Nothing.
 No one.
 Just the sound of waves crashing uselessly around the rocks and the occasional cry of a bird.

 There he was on the beach alone.
 He was a prisoner.
-A captive of an exquisite, intense and beautiful goddess.
+A captive of an exquisite, beautiful goddess.
 She would not let him go.

 She knew all about him.
 Everyone knew about him.
-She thought he was unbelievably fabulous.
-She wanted him to stay with her forever so they could mate, etc. She kept Odysseus captive by providing him with ‘wine and music’ and by ‘moving to and fro’ according to one translation.
+She thought he was fabulous.
+She wanted him to stay with her forever.
+She kept Odysseus captive by providing him with ‘wine and music’ and by ‘moving to and fro’, according to one translation.
 I am not sure the translator captured what was going on in that description.
 But you can imagine.